 HDMI 2.1 also delivers another gaming feature known as Quick Frame Transport (QFT), which reduces display latency.
 This latency is the amount of time needed for the source device to transport, process, and display a frame on a screen.
 The longer the time it takes, the less responsive the game would be.
 For example, perhaps you have fired a shot by clicking on the mouse – high-latency would have shown a delayed shot onscreen.
 QFT speeds up the transmission rate, making sure that every single reaction is relayed onto the display in real-time.

 Another note on latency and gaming, HDMI 2.1 also enables Auto Low Latency Mode (ALLM).
-It recognizes when a display is used for gaming and then, switches Game Mode on.
-By doing so, it activates sharper images, deeper contrasts, and more vivid colors for the best gaming performance possible.
+It recognises when a display is used for gaming and then, switches Game Mode on.
+By doing so, it activates sharper images, deeper contrasts, and more vivid colours for the best gaming performance possible.